dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture19.png)

 * Click on the newly create role.
 Then click on "Add inline policy".
 Click on the "JSON" tab.
-Then copy and paste the json from below (remember to change the account-id to your account id and the stream name and delivery stream name to your streams).
+Then copy and paste the json from below (remember to change the accountid to your account id and the stream name and delivery stream name to your streams).
 Then click on "Review policy".

 ```
 {